jattoabdul/minervacache/README.md

     - [x] Write unit tests for the cache

 Server:
+- [ ] Implement the HTTP server
+    - [x] Implement the endpoints for the cache operations (set, get, delete, stats)
+    - [x] Implement the statistics endpoint
+    - [x] Implement the Performance metrics collection (Prometheus?)
+    - [x] Implement the health check endpoint
+    - [ ] Implement the graceful shutdown
+    - [ ] Write unit tests for the HTTP server
 - [ ] Implement the gRPC server
   - [ ] Implement the proto file for the cache operations (set, get, delete, stats)
   - [ ] Implement the gRPC server and its handlers
   - [ ] Write unit tests for the gRPC server
-- [ ] Implement the HTTP server
-    - [ ] Implement the endpoints for the cache operations (set, get, delete, stats)
-    - [ ] Implement the statistics endpoint
-    - [ ] Implement the Performance metrics collection (Prometheus?)
-    - [ ] Implement the health check endpoint
-    - [ ] Implement the graceful shutdown
-- [ ] Write unit tests for the server

 Client:
 - [ ] Implement a client to test the gRPC server (Maybe a simple CLI client to test the servers)